-Various third-party applications are available that are designed to help copy large numbers of files.
+Various third-party applications that are designed to help copy large numbers of files are available.
 Copying with these applications may prove more stable than using the operating system tools.
 Some of these applications allow scheduling and queuing of jobs.

 When using FTP to move exploded caches, the transfer may go more smoothly if you zip bundles of files together beforehand.
 You do not have to apply compression to the zipped files; the goal is just to avoid transferring an unwieldy number of small files.
-Several third-party applications are available that can simplify zipping and extraction.
+Several third-party applications that can simplify zipping and extraction are available.

 Caches and folder structure